-You hear the slick sound of her father’s fingers sliding through sweat, smell blood on them as they come away from the monster’s head.
+Isora hears the slick sound of her father’s fingers sliding through sweat, smells blood on them as they come away from the monster’s head.

-“It’s like the Nailed God made a dozen creatures from clay and mashed them together in His divine fist.
-Oh, but to have the Sight now.
+“It’s got scales, too.
+It’s like the Nailed God made a dozen creatures from clay and mashed them together in His divine fist.
+Oh, but to have the Sight right now.
 To see the despair on your face, Boss Azoc.”
 Ivan pauses, tilts his head, stalks his way round the monster.

 “Do you know of the Sight, Boss Azoc?
 When the perfect culmination of light and color allows us to see as are ancestors did?
 How many times have you had it?
 Surely the ailment has afflicted you at least once.
 And as much as I’d love to stick a blade in your gut…”

 Isora hears her father loosen his blade in its scabbard.

 “…I’ve thought of a better use for you.”
 He stalks over to the table, where the projector sits, waiting.
 “Imagine if someone could force the Sight on you.
 Imagine if they had something that filtered through light and color until it found the combination that could color your iris.
 I hear it’s a form of temporary insanity.”

 Isora hears metal filing against wood as Boss Ivan drags the rough hooks into position.
 They are corded around the back of the chair, and filed into a point on the end.
 He inches them slowly forward, until he feels their sharp ends faintly prod his captor.
 Then he drags them back, touching Azoc’s face, then the hooks, making measurements, until assesses they are in line with his brow.